devlace/purview-pubsub/README.md

 ### Known Issues

-This sample uses the [Eventhub REST API](https://docs.microsoft.com/en-us/rest/api/eventhub/) because the [Eventhub SDKs will batch messages into array](https://stackoverflow.com/questions/66321726/does-eventhubproducerclient-offer-sendasync-with-single-eventdata).
+This sample uses the [Eventhub REST API](https://docs.microsoft.com/en-us/rest/api/eventhub/) because the [Eventhub SDKs will batch messages into an array with no way to send a single event](https://stackoverflow.com/questions/66321726/does-eventhubproducerclient-offer-sendasync-with-single-eventdata).
 As of June 2021, Azure Purview does not support reading this batched format.

 ### How to use the sample